Separate Tables (1958) starring Rita Hayworth, Deborah Kerr, David Niven, Burt Lancaster, Wendy Hiller

-A look into the lives of several residents at a seaside hotel where guest have their meals at separate tables.
+A look into the lives of several residents at a seaside hotel ….
+Where guest have their meals at separate tables.
 They all share one trait – loneliness.
 John Malcolm is a hard-drinking man, engaged to the hotel owner Pat Cooper.
-His life is turned upside down, however, when a former love, Ann Shankland shows up after she hears of his engagement.
-She clearly wants him back but he sees nothing positive that can result from renewing their relationship.
+His life is turned upside down…, When a former love, Ann Shankland shows up after she hears of his engagement.
+She clearly wants him back.
+But he sees nothing positive that can result from renewing their relationship.
 Her narcissism masks a deep fear of growing old alone and unloved.

-There is the domineering Mrs. Railton-Bell, a highly opinionated woman, and her meek, sexless daughter Sybil.
-Finally, there is Major Angus Pollock who is constantly telling stories from his days in the war.
-Sybil has taken a liking to the man but her mother warns her to stay away from him.
+There is also the domineering Mrs. Railton-Bell.
+She’s a highly opinionated woman.
+And her meek, quiet daughter Sybil.
+Finally, there is Major Angus Pollock.
+A man who is constantly telling stories from his days in the war.
+Sybil has taken a liking to the man.
+But her mother warns her to stay away from him.
 Her warnings appear warranted when they read in the newspaper that he was convicted of lewd conduct in a movie theatre.

 Review of Separate Tables

-In short, Separate Tables is an excellent film – the type that Hollywood doesn’t make anymore.
+In short, Separate Tables is an excellent film.
+It’s the type of movie that Hollywood doesn’t make anymore.
 There are no explosions, shooting, profanity or on-screen sex.
 Instead, it’s simply the stories of some interesting, lonely people, portrayed by truly great actors.
-All give great performances, and the actors clearly deserved their Oscar wins and nominations.
-Separate Tables isn’t a comedy or even cheerful – but it is hopeful.
+All give great performances.
+The actors clearly deserved their Oscar wins and nominations.
+Separate Tables isn’t a comedy or even cheerful.
+But it is hopeful.
 It’s an excellent movie and highly recommended.

 Cast of characters in Separate Tables

 - Major Angus Pollack (David Niven, My Man Godfrey).
 A wonderful performance.
-He’s a man who exaggerates and tells tales of his daring exploits – that he’s never done.
+He’s a man who exaggerates and tells tales of his daring exploits.
+Things that he’s never done.
 A very British man, whose illusions are shattered when he’s the subject of a newspaper article.
 He’s fallen in love with:

 - Sibyl Railton-Bell (Deborah Kerr, Quo Vadis).
-A neurotic old maid, afraid to break away from her controlling mother.
-Who idolizes “her” major, until his scandal comes to light; he has to leave the hotel.
+A neurotic old maid.
+She’s afraid to break away from her controlling mother.
+Who idolizes “her” major, until his scandal comes to light.
+He has to leave the hotel.
 Unless someone were to stand up for him …

-- Mrs. Railton-Bell (Gladys Cooper) – a thoroughly dislikable woman.
-She controls her adult daughter and tries to have Major Pollack thrown out of the hotel.
+- Mrs. Railton-Bell (Gladys Cooper, My Fair Lady) – a thoroughly dislikable woman.
+She controls her adult daughter.
+She also tries to have Major Pollack thrown out of the hotel.

 - John Malcolm (Burt Lancaster, The Island of Dr. Moreau).
-A disenchanted, bitter writer who’s drowning his sorrows in alcohol.
+A disenchanted, bitter writer.
+He’s drowning his sorrows in alcohol.
 He’s engaged to the owner of the hotel:

 - Pat Cooper (Wendy Hiller).
 Owner of the Beauregard Hotel.
-A kind, compassionate woman, who attempts to help the various broken people at the hotel to find healing with each other.
+A kind, compassionate woman.
+She attempts to help the various broken people at the hotel to find healing with each other.
 Another excellent performance, deserving of the Oscar win.

-- Ann Shankland (Rita Hayworth).
+- Ann Shankland (Rita Hayworth, Blondie on a Budget).
 John Malcolm’s ex-wife, who’s also engaged to someone else.
 And has come to rub his nose in it.
 Even though she’s still in love with John.
-A fundamentally unhappy woman, who would be happier with him.
+A fundamentally unhappy woman.
+She would be happier with him.
 But she’s self-medicating with sleeping pills …

 Editorial review of Separate Tables courtesy of Amazon.com